Lu-c1/healthy-way/ReadMe.md

-HEALTHY WAY
+THIS IS THE HEALTHY WAY

 In This world we live, all is about Mathmatics.
 Also what we eat and how it make us growth or provide health.
 Baby Yoda is the force that will collect the necessary for you to reach the perfect diet.
-It will take the food to complete the perfect diet (35% CH, 15% Proteins and 30% fat).The game ends when you reach the energy according to your needs in the perfect percentage with points of health, you loose when you have not health anymore or you have overpassed the energy you need.
+It will take the food to complete it properly (35% CH, 15% Proteins and 30% fat).The game ends when you overpass your energy requirements.
+If you did it with the correct points of health, you win, if your health is not good, you lose the game.

 MPV (DOM-CANVAS)
-1.- Game has 16 foods that will fall randomized from the top of the canvas 2.- Baby Yoda will move horizontally
+1.- Game has 4 kinds of food that will fall randomized from the top of the canvas 2.- Baby Yoda will move horizontally
-3.- each food will hava a properties to sum to the final score, if you do it properly you obtain a prize.
+3.- each food will have its properties to sum to the final score.
-4.- speed of baby yoda will be increasing

 DATA STRUCTURE